stevenschobert/keylime/README.md

 Since Keylime waits for all handler functions to finish before returning new instances, it provides a special API you should use if you need to modify specific attributes.

-This prevents you from having to doing having to loop through attributes in multiple handlers to update values.
+This prevents you from having to loop through attributes in multiple handlers to update values.

 ```js
 Jedi.on('attr', 'id', function appendTime(idValue) {